RJTLM/Comprehensive-Analysis-and-Enhancement-of-Software-Testing-Techniques-Java-Cypress/Report.md

 This leads to the program crashing due to an unhandled exception: <<java.lang.ArrayIndexOutOfBoundsException: Index -1 out of bounds for length 10>> as an example.

 Mutant 3 results in 'ArrayIndexOutOfBoundsException' because of the loop trying to access arr[j-1] which will be the index -1.
-As there is no implemented exception handling for the method the program doesn't gracefully handle these
+As there is no implemented exception handling for the method the program doesn't gracefully handle these.

-**Mutant 4:** []
+**Mutant 4:** Arithmetic Operator Replacement

 **Reachability:**

-Text here
+The mutant will always be reached if the array is not null or empty.

 **Infection:**

-Text here
+In the for loop i++ is being replaced with i+=2.

 **Propagation:**

-Text here
+The mutant leads to a wrong output, only every second element is being sorted.

+- Test data: `[0,4,3,7,11,5,15,12,99,1]`
+- Expected result: `[0,1,3,4,5,7,11,12,15,99]`
+- Actual result: `[0,4,3,7,11,5,15,12,99,1]`

 ## Test Method Analysis (5 Marks)